-A classroom environment is more than just the physical space that the class occupies.
+A classroom environment is more than just the physical environment of the classroom.
 It is the feeling of acceptance and the power of community that defines each class.
 In a time where bullying and unhealthy lifestyles are more prevalent than ever, it is critical for teachers to create a healthy classroom environment where students feel safe and can thrive.
 By creating a healthy classroom, you can provide a physical environment that promotes healthy choices.
-The 25 tips below can help achieve that.

 - Set clear behavior expectations from the first day of school and stick to them throughout the year.

 - Have a no-bullying tolerance policy with clear consequences.